j3k0/cordova-plugin-purchase-documentation/use-cases/subscription-android.md

 ### Extra step for Android

-If using the [Fovea validation service](https://billing.fovea.cc/), expiryDate and some other features of the API for an autorenewing Android subscription will only be available if you complete the 'Connect With Google' step using the explainer [here](https://billing.fovea.cc/documentation/connect-with-google-publisher-api/)
+If using the [Fovea validation service](https://billing.fovea.cc/), `expiryDate` and some other features of the API for an auto-renewing Android subscription will only be available if you complete the _"Connect With Google"_ step using the explainer [here](https://billing.fovea.cc/documentation/connect-with-google-publisher-api/).